 Also on the eastern side of Topham is the Topham Hill Fish, an Aboriginal engraving site that many years ago had a walking track up from West Head Road.
 Today, just the old National Parks (NPWS) sign remains.

-I can’t find all of the rock art – the site includes a school of 30 fish being attacked by a shark, as well as shields, a bird track and two figures a bit further to the west.
-Many of the fish are fairly distinct, and it’s a spectacular setting for the engravings, with Pittwater visible in the distance.
+The site includes a school of 30 fish being attacked by a shark, as well as shields, a bird track and two figures a bit further to the west.
+Many of the fish are fairly distinct, but it’s a spectacular setting for the engravings, with Pittwater visible in the distance.

 Continuing up Topham Hill, there’s another view of West Head Road; on the horizon is the Bahai temple at Ingleside and the city skyline.

-There are a couple more potential engraving sites higher up the hill – although I really can’t be sure if they are are natural erosion or Aboriginal rock art.
-Stanbury & Clegg did note many years ago that there are many interrelated sites on Topham Hill.
+There are a couple more potential unrecorded engraving sites higher up the hill – although I really can’t be sure if they are are natural erosion or Aboriginal rock art.
+I suspect there are many more Aboriginal sites to be “discovered” on Topham Hill.

-At the very top of the hill, with an elevation of 223m (only 10m less than the Willunga Trig, the highest point in Ku-ring-gai Chase National Park) is TS5653.
-The Topham Trig Station consists of just a steel post, with the rusted vane lying a few metres away.
+At the very top of the hill, with an elevation of 223m (only 10m less than the Willunga Trig, the highest point in Ku-ring-gai Chase National Park) is Topham Trig Station (TS5653).
+The trig consists of just a steel post, with the rusted vane lying a few metres away.

-There’s not much of a view from the trig station; a few years ago the views were more extensive after a fire went through the area.
-Returning initially via the same route, before taking a slightly different path back to West Head Road, there are some more nice views over West Head and toward Pittwater in the distance.
+There’s distant views of the ocean from the trig station; a few years ago the views were more extensive after a fire went through the area.
+Dependig on the you route you take up Topham Hill, there are some nice views over West Head and toward Pittwater in the distance from the ridge.